usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-5/Sprint-2/Continuous Improvement and Scalable Practices.md

 ---

-## Create Your Change Contribution Plan
+## Create your change contribution plan

 Knowing your change style is a powerful first step.
 Now, it’s time to turn that insight into action.